 When building a new home, plan the foundation to include an exterior staircase and entry basement doors.
 The foundation contractor can build a foundation extension or areaway to fit the door system you choose.
 Whether you use poured concrete or concrete block, accurate construction of the areaway foundation and the door opening is essential.
 Your foundation contractor will follow the specifications from the access door manufacturer for a weather- and watertight fit.
 Once it’s poured, it’s time to look at the stairs and doors.

 The steel supports or stringers are placed within the areaway foundation and bolted to the foundation walls and floor.
 When the basement doors are installed, wooden stair treads are cut and placed in these stringers.

 When the foundation contractor pours the footings and foundation, a cutout is left sized for the pre-cast stairway.
 Once the foundation had cured, the pre-cast stairway system is delivered and dropped into place.
 Typically, the pre-cast stairs were prepped with a self-sealing adhesive and attached directly to the foundation wall.
 Steel anchors hold the stairway to the foundation, and backfill sits under and around it to insulate the stairway and keep it in place.

 Be sure to select a qualified foundation contractor and follow codes for headers, supports, and bracing.
-Once the footings have been placed, you may choose to construct an areaway foundation or install a pre-cast entry solution like the one we used.
+Once the footings have been placed, you may choose to construct an areaway foundation or install a pre-cast entry solution.

 The assembled door unit is then lowered in place and blocked so that a concrete cap can be shoveled underneath.
 Finishing the cap by sloping it away from the bulkhead and smoothing the concrete will allow for water runoff and a leakproof seal with minimum caulking.
 If you select the pre-cast stairway, the cap is already in place and door-ready.

-Either way, the installation of the door unit entails bolting the door frame into the concrete and caulking for a tight seal.
+If you are working with concrete block, experts suggest filling the cores of the top rows with wadded newspaper.
 Finish up with a coat of metal enamel to improve the look and life of your exterior doors.